awsdocs/aws-lambda-developer-guide/doc_source/with-on-demand-https-example.md

 You must grant this permission to enable testing \(if you go to the Amazon API Gateway and choose **Test** to test the API method, you need this permission\)\.
 Note the `--source-arn` specifies a wildcard character \(\*\) as the stage value \(indicates testing only\)\.
 This allows you to test without deploying the API\.

+**Note**
+If your function and API are in different regions, the region identifier in the source ARN must match the region of the function, not the region of the API\.

 Now, run the same command again, but this time you grant to your deployed API permissions to invoke the Lambda function\.

 ```